 Manuscript Specifications.
 Manuscripts should not exceed 40 typewritten pages; the publisher encourages submission of shorter papers.
 All textual material-including notes and references-must be double spaced in a full-size typeface, on one side only of 8 ½-by-11-inch good-quality paper, with 12-inch margins all around.
 All pages must be numbered.
 References must be placed at the end of the text, on a separate page.
 Notes may be embedded in the text, but they must be printed as endnotes rather than footnotes.

 Artwork, including tables, charts, and graphs, should be placed on separate pages at the end of the text, with proper placement indicated within text (e.g., Insert Table 2 about here).
 Tables should be prepared in the same software used for text, preferably Microsoft Word.
 Charts and graphs must be submitted as separate files in Microsoft Word or Microsoft Excel and in black and white only.
-Authors who cannot use those software packages should submit one of the following:
+Authors who cannot use those software packages should let the Editor-in-Chief know by email.

-The preferred submission method is to send the manuscript to the Editor-in-Chief by email (BartHildreth@gsu.edu) in Microsoft Word format (not in pdf format).
+Submit the manuscript to the Editor-in-Chief by email in Microsoft Word format (not in pdf format).
+Do not send a printed copy by postal or delivery service.
 Be sure to include an abstract of 125 to 150 words, a biographical statement of 50 words or less, and full contact information for each author (email address, mailing address, fax number).

-Acceptance: Once an article has been formally accepted, the author must sign the requisite permission form and submit the final manuscript to the Editor-in-Chief in electronic form, as described above.
+Acceptance: Manuscripts are peer reviewed.
+Once an article has been formally accepted, the author must sign the requisite permission form and submit the final manuscript to the Editor-in-Chief in electronic form, as described above.